gorskimarcin96/vue_chrome_extension/README.md

 ## Features
 _You need create api for this app._
 1. Authorization - easy login form.
-2. Clipboard - storage for save words or sentences.
-We can quickly save it with shortcut "CTRL+Q".
-3. Todo - we can create todo lists and todo task for list.
+2. Currency - currency data.
-4. Password - easy password wallet.
+3. Password - easy password wallet.
 You can log in to website with one click.